egzoniar/ai_interview_assistant/README.md

 Project Structure and Implementation Strategy:
 - I created assistant_agent.py file, here should be implemented the agent logic and used in main.py file.
-- Overall use best python practices and separate files and logic when it does make sense.